Student Model Print

 At birth, a wolf pup weighs one pound.
 At three weeks, pups start to eat meat.
 Each spring, wolves have six to fourteen pups, which are born in dens.
 A den can be a cave, the hollow trunk of a tree, a hole that the mother dug, or a thicket.

 Wolf packs have eight to twenty members.
-The leader, called the alpha male, always gets food first, and if anyone butts in, they get growled and snarled at.
+The leader, called the alpha male, always gets food first.
+If anyone butts in, they get growled and snarled at.
 Wolves communicate by howling, tail actions, and mouth actions.
 When wolves can’t find food, they eat leftovers from other kills that they have buried, but they can go several weeks without food.
 Packs need 100 to 250 square miles to live in.
 Wolves can run up to 24 miles per hour.
 Most animals they hunt can run faster, but wolves can run tirelessly for hours and can leap as high as one-story buildings.

 Wolves used to live all over North America, Europe, and Asia, but after the 1950’s wolf populations survived only in northern Minnesota and Alaska in the United States, in Canada, northern Europe, and northern Asia.
 Now they are making a comeback in other areas because scientists recognize their important role as apex predators.
 Wolves can live in any type of climate except for the desert and the highest mountains.
 Their color varies from pure white to jet black, depending on where they live.